 At Sustpack2016, the common threads of marathon presentations by large companies were source reduction and landfill reduction.
 They have all made great initial strides mainly through reduction of corrugated packaging.
 Just my opinion - it will be more difficult to maintain the same rate of progress after another few years.
 Corrugated recycles allright.
 It also cuts down trees and uses oodles of fossil fuels.
 Chemical runoff is minimal compared to decades ago.

 Consumers feel best about recycled content to assuage their irrational conditioned consumer guilt.
 Using less, or source reduction, is the most incontrovertible way to go green.
-But it's too abstract and not fungible.
+But that's too abstract.
+Post consumer recycled looks like it's going to be the next big thing.

 It's an issue for not just the flexible packaging industry.
 The green building culture is scrutinizing materials with emphasis on cradle-to-cradle.
 There are several recent success stories such as the Long Center for performing arts in Austin, TX.